antique marks - everything you need to know about antique marks

 Simple decoration on 16thand 17thC furniture.
 Designs consist of single lines carved into the surface of the wood.

+Scrimshaw is the name given to handiwork created by whalers made from the byproducts of harvesting marine mammals.
 It is most commonly made out of the bones and teeth of Sperm Whales, the baleen of other whales, and the tusks of walruses.
+See: Collecting Scrimshaw Antiques

 seal (stamp - personal insignia - impressed mark)

 Engraved stamp for impressing a design or monogram onto sealing wax or for printing it on paper.
 Used since ancient times, ornamental seals returned to fashion in the 16thC when they were worn by men on a neck chain or chatelaine, in the 17thC on watch chains, and during the early 18thC Regency period suspended from small fobs at the waist.
 Small seals are also found set into finger rings, and at the other end of the scale set in large, sculpted mounts with heavily ornamented handles.
-Various materials were used for the seal matrix and its setting, including various gemstones.
-Glass seals, mounted in gold, silver, brass or steel, were popular from c.1740.
-A seal box is a small, usually round, silver or gold container similar to a snuffbox, and used to hold the official seal for important documents.
-They are often engraved on the lid with the crest of a city or institution such as a university.
-Prominent citizens given the freedom of a city were often presented with a seal box known as a freedom box.

-seaweed marquetry (furniture - decoration - light & dark
+seaweed marquetry (furniture - decoration - light & dark)

 Flowing marquetry style popular on william & mary furniture from the 17th and early 18th centuries.
 The effect was achieved by setting a light wood such as holly or box against a contrasting dark walnut ground in seaweed-like patterns.